chazzka/clanekforest/clanek.md

 ### evaluate tree
 Now, with the tree constructed, we can move on to the evaluation part.
 The goal of the evaluation is to get the novelty value of a datapoint.
-The evaluation phasis starts with a constructed tree and recursively moves to the leaf so that:
+The evaluation phasis starts with a constructed tree and the datapoint recursively traverses from the root down the tree up to the leaf so that:

-1. The datapoint is traversed down the tree.
-2. The datapoint traverses left, if the it fits into the observable space of the left vertex
+1. The datapoint traverses left, if it fits into the observable space of the left vertex
-3. The datapoint traverses right, if it fits into the observable space of the right vertex
+2. The datapoint traverses right, if it fits into the observable space of the right vertex

 - jak se získá jedna hodnota